 If you are just setting up a household, starting an inventory list can be relatively simple.
 If you’ve been living in the same house for many years, however, the task of creating a list can be daunting.
 Still, it’s better to have an incomplete inventory than nothing at all.
 Start with recent purchases and then try to remember what you can about older possessions.

-Valuable items such as jewelry, art work and collectibles may have increased in value since you received them.
+Valuable items like jewelry, art work and collectibles may have increased in value since you received them.
 Check with your agent to make sure that you have adequate insurance for these items.
 They may need to be insured separately.

 Besides the list, you can take pictures of rooms and important individual items.
 On the back of the photos, note what is shown and where you bought it or the make.
 Don’t forget things that are in closets or drawers.